Can You Trademark Something That Already Exists?

 However, if you can prove that you've used the trademark before it was registered by somebody else, it may be possible to register it for yourself.
 You'll need to be able to provide sufficient proof that you are the trademark's original owner to be successful.

 Adding something to the original design that could be considered category changing might be enough to get you a patent.
 A ball-point pen that heats up when its ink is cold, for example, might qualify for this.
 While it's still a pen, a significant redesign has occurred.

 The main thing to keep in mind when working with trademarks is the need to avoid confusing consumers.
 With this in mind, if it's highly unlikely that another company's customers will be confused if you use the same name they're using, there probably isn't a trademark issue in play.

 One of the things the courts will use to determine how likely it is for consumers to be confused is considering whether or not the two companies in question are operating in the same industry.
 For example, if you were to start a brand new social media platform and name it "Facebook," you're likely not going to win a trademark dispute with Mark Zuckerberg.

 However, if you named your new social media company "HotSpot," and a company that produces cookbooks is already using this name, you're not likely to run into a trademark issue.
 While both companies are using the same name, they are in completely different industries so the potential for creating confusion among consumers is practically nonexistent.

 If you need help with can you trademark something that already exists, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.